i-am-tom/higgledy/README.md

 -- False
 ```

-Finally, thanks to the internals of `generic-lens`, we'll also get a nice type
+Finally, thanks to the fact that this library exploits some of the internals of
-error when we mention a field that doesn't exist in our type:
+`generic-lens`, we'll also get a nice type error when we mention a field that
+doesn't exist in our type:

 ```haskell
 eg9 :: Identity ()